Salfit: Water treatment plant

 There are a large number of water springs in and around the city, but they are unable to cope with the growing demand of the city.
 For the past nine years, the municipality has been trying to build a wastewater treatment plant.
 The House of Water and Environment (HWE) of Ramallah produced a report in July 2007, the "Assessment of the Impact of Pollution Sources on the Water Environment and the Lives of the Residents in the Northern West Bank, Palestine".

 The plant was supposed to be built on Salfit Governorate land 13 km from the town of Salfit.
-The municipality received a grant of 22 million euros from the German government to build the plant and a mainline pipe to the town, but the Israeli Defense Forces (IDF) stopped the construction of the building and seized all the equipment, stating it would interfere with nearby Israeli settlements.
+The municipality received a grant of 22 million euros from the German government to build the plant and a mainline pipe to the town, but the Israel Defense Forces (IDF) stopped the construction of the building and seized all the equipment, stating it would interfere with nearby Israeli settlements.
 The equipment was returned only 18 months later.
 As a result, the town had to take out a loan to buy a new piece of land eight kilometers closer to its outskirts and another loan of 2 million euros to move the pipes and the electricity cables.
 Although Israel approved the new site of the plant, the West Bank Barrier would separate Salfit from the sewage plant.

 Salfit and other towns in the area were without running water for weeks in June 2016, as the Israeli water supply company, Mekorot reduced the amount of water it sold to the Palestinians.